Index and Resource Guide to Abstract Games

 The three draw positions in Tic-Tac-Toe (X moves first)

 Tic-Tac-Toe (Noughts and Crosses) is probably the simplest alignment game, frequently played by children as a pencil-and-paper game.
 Players play alternately on a 3x3 board, trying to get three of their pieces in a line (horizontally, vertically, or along either long diagonal).
 With best play it is always a draw; every drawn position can be reduced to one of three positions by reflection and rotation (diagram above).
 The three-dimensional version on a 3x3x3 board is an easy win for the first player, playing in the middle of the second level.
 The 4x4x4 game (marketed many times as Qubic and other names) is much more strategic, though Owen Patashnik proved in 1980 that the first player has a forced win.
 There are many other variants, including Ultimate Tic-Tac-Toe, played on a 9x9 grid divided into nine normal 3x3 boards.
-A version sometimes called Super Tic Tac Toe is played on a 4x4 board, with a win for forming four in a row in any direction, a 2x2 square, or (very unlikely) all four corners (it's probably a draw with best play, but there are several traps).
+A version sometimes called Super Tic-Tac-Toe is played on a 4x4 board, with a win for forming four in a row in any direction, a 2x2 square, or (very unlikely) all four corners (it's probably a draw with best play, but there are several traps).

 A popular commercial variant is Connect Four, which is a 7x6 form of what is sometimes called Vertical Tic-Tac-Toe: a piece may be played into any column, but drops to the lowest empty space in that column.
 Connect Four was solved in 1988 by James Dow Allen; it is a win for the first player, but only if the first move is in the center column.
 John Tromp has computed the number of legal positions at each point in the game (the total is about 4.5 trillion), and the result on other sizes of boards.
 There are rumors of early folk versions of the game, including a version called

 The Captain's Mistress, supposedly played by Captain Cook, and a game called Four Balls, owned by the historian R.C.
 Bell, which he estimates was from the early 20th century.
 None of the stories have been confirmed; the website Tradgames has a history of some of the commercial variants, including several patents.
+4x4x4 Tic-Tac-Toe has also been manufactured as a vertical variant.

 By tilting a large board (say 6x6 or 7x7) at a 45 degree angle, and having two solid sides at the lower left and right, and two open sides at the upper left and right, and allowing pieces to be placed in any open diagonal, it is possible to play a different variant which might be called Gravitational Tic-Tac-Toe (I think this has been proposed, but the only reference I can find is a recent iPad app).
-The first piece, no matter where played, falls to a1; the second will go to a2 or b1 (the player who drops a piece can choose which direction it falls when it hits another piece diagonally).
+The first piece, no matter where played, falls to a1; the second will go to a2 or b1 (the player who drops a piece can choose in which diagonal direction it slides when it hits another piece).
 I don't know how this would work in practice.
 Other variations are possible: what if you could insert a piece at the bottom and push a whole row?

 Go Moku and Renju